Imhotep (The Mummy): The Mummy (1932)

 In his original appearance, Imhotep was portrayed by Boris Karloff as a high priest of ancient Egypt who steals the Scroll of Thoth in an attempt to resurrect his dead lover Princess Anck-es-en-Amon.
 For Imhotep's sacrilege, the princess's father Pharaoh Amenophis the Magnificent orders Imhotep to be tortured, mummified, and buried alive.
 The Scroll of Thoth is buried with him so that no one would ever again have the chance to use it like he did.

 Imhotep is accidentally revived as a mummy when an archaeological expedition discovers his mummy and one of the archaeologists unknowingly reads the Scroll of Thoth's ancient life-giving spell.
 While reviewing his mummy, the archaeologists note that not only was Imhotep buried alive as indicated by his struggle, but that sacred spells meant to protect his soul on its journey to the underworld were chipped off his coffin so his soul would be condemned in the afterlife.

 Imhotep escapes from the archaeologists and ten years later has assumed the identity of Ardath Bey, a modern Egyptian.
 In this form, he helps a new team of archaeologists find the tomb of Anck-es-en-Amon.
-When Bey meets a woman named Helen Grosvenor who bears a striking resemblance to Anck-es-en-Amon, he realizes that she is a reincarnation of the princess and attempts to mummify her and make her his bride.
+When Ardath meets a woman named Helen Grosvenor who bears a striking resemblance to Anck-es-en-Amon, he realizes that she is a reincarnation of the princess and attempts to mummify her and make her his bride.

 Imhotep is able to use years of power and strength to control others in person and through a looking pool from afar, causing both attraction to him and death to those he wishes it upon.
 His powers allow him to control others to take his orders, which gives him control and the ability to draw Helen Grosvenor to him, where she can never remember what she did or why she was with him.
 Recalling her past life, Grosvenor asks the goddess Isis for help.
 She causes Imhotep to dissolve into dust by raising her statue's hand and setting the Scroll of Thoth on fire.

 The ancient Egyptian priest from the film is named after a famous Egyptian architect named Imhotep who was responsible for designing the pyramid of Djoser at Saqqara.
 He is also well-known for becoming his own priest and excelling in medicine where he was considered a healer, using plants to treat common diseases.
 Though the mummy of Imhotep has never been found, an empty sarcophagus was found in a tomb that is thought to have been his.
 There is, however, a disagreement on if the tomb discovered actually does belong to Imhotep, because there is evidence that whoever was laid to rest in that tomb did not worship Ra.